 Nothing says welcome home quite like a well illuminated property.
 An entryway bathed in the dappled light of a beautiful glow is a pleasant sight for anyone to arrive home to after dark.

-The days aregetting shorter, winter is coming.
+The days are getting shorter, winter is coming.
 This is what our minds jump to.
-Many say they enjoy winter, but what they often mean is that they enjoy feeling resillient to it.
+Many say they enjoy winter, but what they often mean is that they enjoy feeling resilient to it.

-A property should be lit at night to create an inviting space for guests, but more importantly, it should be lit for us to make it feel like home.
+A property should be illuminated at night to create an inviting space for guests, but more importantly, it should be lit for us to make it feel like home.

 Warming up a home with tender brilliance makes it feel alive, even when no one is home.

-Architecturally llighting a home, it's paths and entryways, even certain landscape features, helps us feel the safety that our personal haven is meant to provide.
+Architecturally lighting a home, it's paths and entryways, even down lighting landscape features, helps us feel the safety that our personal haven is meant to provide.